mate-academy/py-taxi-service-startproject/README.md

     ...
 ```
 3. Inside `py-taxi-service` start application `taxi`.
 Don't forget to register
-this app is in settings.
+this app in settings.
 4. Inside `taxi/models.py` create models according to this diagram:

 ![image](https://user-images.githubusercontent.com/80070761/159295912-d02c7080-09a7-41ec-aa86-b0ae3afdd75b.png)

+Note: `licence_number` field should be unique.
 5. You have noticed that `Driver` inherits from `AbstractUser`.
 It means that
 the standard `User` model should be replaced with the model `Driver`.
 Notice, that
 `Driver` has an additional field compared to the standard `User`.
 Don't forget